HST Primer: Resources, Tools, and Other Documentation

 This page contains general information on the resources, tools, and other documentation that may be useful in the preparation of an HST proposal.

 The Phase I Proposal Roadmap is a high-level step-by-step guide to writing a Phase I Proposal.
 At each step, links are provided to relevant information.

-The Cycle 31 Announcement webpage contains links to information needed for preparing an HST proposal.
+The Hubble Space Telescope Call for Proposals for Cycle 32 contains links to information needed for preparing an HST proposal.
 It also contains late-breaking updates regarding the Phase I process and a FAQ (frequently asked questions).

 The Call for Proposals discusses policies and procedures for submitting a Phase I proposal for HST observing or Archival Research.
 It also provides a summary of the proposal process from proposal submission to the execution of observations.

 Instrument handbooks, the primary source of information for HST instruments, provide additional information beyond what’s presented in this Primer.
 Please use current versions of the handbooks when preparing the Phase I proposal.
 The latest handbook versions for active and decommissioned instruments are available at the HST Documents webpage.
 Other potentially useful documents, such as instrument science reports, data handbooks, and calibration conference proceedings are also accessible from that website.

 - The Astronomers Proposal Tool (APT) is the software interface for all Phase I and Phase II proposal submissions for HST.
 Please refer to the APT webpage for information regarding the installation and use of APT.